 But how, you ask?

-Well, here’s some simple, easy ways to have more sex in your marriage so you can hit that magic number (if not exceed it!).
+Well, here’s some simple, easy ways to have make love more in your marriage so you can hit that magic number (if not exceed it!).

-Believe that sex is a priority in your life
+Believe that making love is a priority in your marriage

-Having more sex largely comes down to how much you value sex with your spouse in the first place.
+Increasing how often you make love largely comes down to how much you value making love with your spouse in the first place.
 If it’s not important to you, then none of these things will work.

-Then ask him how that would make him feel about your marriage and about him as a person if he was completely satisfied with your sex life.
+Then ask him how that would make him feel about your marriage and about him as a person if he was completely satisfied.

 Is that enough of a motivation?